-RiverTree explores the use of options strategies for the generation of income and the conservation of principal.
-As the site develops, discussions will include the selection of investments, portfolio management, and a sample portfolio.
-Articles and blog postings will assume that the reader has a basic understanding of options trading, risk, and position management.
+RiverTree explores the use of options strategies.
+In 2021 RiverTree focused on options trading with the goal of income generation and the conservation of principal.
+During the year, the portfolio increase by 25.4% and maintained a large cash position.
+However, during the volatile first quarter of 2022 income trading has become more difficult.
+As a result, the RiverTree portfolio will revise its trading style and include additional trading strategies.
+As always, RiverTree articles and blog postings will assume that the reader has a basic understanding of options trading, risk, and position management.

 A Few Words of Caution

 Options are considered a derivative and a type of leveraged financial investment.
 Often, only a portion of a contract’s value is required for trading.
 Although this leverage may produce greater returns, it is possible to lose more than the amount of the initial position.
 Options traders must carefully manage their positions and be able to respond effectively to changes in market volatility.